 La Moule did not offer choices for the courses so the following dishes are what was offered on their dining month menu:

 - First course: Crispy Bay Shrimp Wedge with snap peas, radish, bacon, with a dill 'ranchovy' dressing. *my favorite of the three courses*

 - Second course: Manhattan Moules with Penn Cove Mussels, tomato, garlic, new potato, celery seed and oyster crackers

 - Third course: Chocolate Pot de Creme with hazelnut brittle, frangelicio chantilly cream and candied orange zest.

 Although I have visited three participating restaurants i still have one more to go, my last stop, The Hairy Lobster!
 I'm looking forward to some fried chicken and sticky toffee pudding!

-disclosure: i was invited to participate in Portland Dining Month on behalf of my friends at Travel Portland. i received a complimentary meal at Aviary -my choosing- for myself and a guest. i've eaten at Aviary numerous times on my own dime and will certainly continue to look forward to their portland dining month menu every year!
+disclosure: I was invited to participate in Portland Dining Month on behalf of my friends at Travel Portland.
+I received a complimentary meal at Aviary, a place of my choosing, for myself and a guest.
+I've eaten at Aviary numerous times on my own dime and will continue to look forward to their portland dining month menu every year!